-Principle 8
+Principle 8: Committees

 As is permitted in terms of provision 8.A.2 of the Code, the Board carries out the tasks normally delegated to a Remuneration Committee since the remuneration of directors is not performance-related.
+More detailed information regarding remuneration is presented in the Remuneration Statement following this Statement of Compliance with the Code of Principles of Good Corporate Governance.